sinatra/sinatra/README.md

 ```

 This method is used internally by `expires`, `last_modified` and akin.
 You can
-therefore easily extend the behavior of those methods by overriding `time_fo`r
+therefore easily extend the behavior of those methods by overriding `time_for`
 in your application:

 ```ruby